-This course will involve several components; 1) in-class participation activities, writings, and review questions based on the content for each period, 2) a collection of 1-page written essays (6-8 of these), 3) a smartphone telescope observing project that is one of our Signature Assignment options, 4) a scale model solar system video documentary project that is another of our Signature Assignment options.
-The schedule of written essay due dates and required Signature Assignment milestones will be announced in class and posted on the class D2L page.
-The portfolio of written essays and the Signature Assignment(s) will fulfill the requirement of a summative assessment in this course.
-There will be no exams in this course.
+This course will involve several components; 1) in-class activities, writings, and review questions based on the content, 2) a collection of five written "1-Page Papers", 3) an evening Telescope Observing project that is one of our Signature Assignment options, 4) a Cosmic Calendar video documentary project that is another of our Signature Assignment options.
+The schedule of due dates and required Signature Assignment milestones will be announced in class and posted on the class D2L page.
+The portfolio of papers and the Signature Assignment(s) will fulfill the requirement of a summative assessment in this course.
+There will be no exams of in this course.